sjcreator06/chordMD/README.md

 # chordMD

 ChordMD is a single Python script that can be run to convert chords to the Nashville number system.
+The MD in the name stands for Music Director as the number system is the primary language of a Music Director in the band!
 This script will also output a formatted PDF.
 Currently, this script works well for CCM music, but in future updates, it can also be adapted to work for gospel and traditional Christian songs.

 ## | Installation
 ```bash